 top of page

 Between social media messages, emails, and phone calls, we field questions about Fossil Creek multiple times a week.
 I get it, it’s an incredible spot in Arizona, and is a huge draw for people coming to the area!
 Fossil Creek has gone through a lot of changes over the last few years, and it’s hard to keep up with what’s open, what requires a permit, how to get there, etc. We even get confused!
-There is sometimes conflicting information about what’s what, so we decided to reach out directly to the forest service to get the 411.
+There is sometimes conflicting information about what’s what, so we’re laying it all out right here to make things (hopefully) a bit easier for you.

 Photo Credit: Kristen Keogh